TWOU Investors Have Opportunity to Lead 2U, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., July 8, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against 2U, Inc. ("2U" or the "Company") (NASDAQ: TWOU).
+LOS ANGELES, July 11, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against 2U, Inc. ("2U" or the "Company") (NASDAQ: TWOU).

 Class Period: February 9, 2022 – February 12, 2024